• Skip to main content

 We like using a mix of Yukon Gold potatoes for intense potato flavor and russet for starchiness.
 Russet potatoes are starchy potatoes, making fluffy vegan mashed potatoes but don't pack much potato flavor.

-Decide on texture
+2. Decide on texture

 The second tip is a matter of taste.
 To peel or not to peel the potatoes?
-If you aim for the creamiest mashed potatoes, peel all the skins away.
-Start washing your potatoes very well as they usually pack a lot of dirt, and then peel them and rinse them again.
-I like leaving some of the skins on because they pack a lot of nutrients, and we also like the different textures.
+Peel all the skins away if you aim for the creamiest mashed potatoes.
+Start washing your potatoes very well, as they usually pack a lot of dirt.
+Peel them and rinse them again.

-If you are not trying to make a fancy look, make a perfect velvet-like vegan mashed potato recipe, and care more about leaving all the nutrients in, then go wild and leave all those skins on.
+If you are not trying to make a fancy look, make a perfect velvet-like vegan mashed potato recipe and care more about leaving all the nutrients in, then go wild and leave all those skins on.

-Cut the potatoes similarly
+3. Cut the potatoes similarly

 The third tip is to cut the potatoes into similar sizes.
 Might you be asking, why does it even matter?
 It does.